Table of Contents

 Step 4.
 Confirm to save all files: File > Save Project > Save Project.

-- If the recovered projects appear to be incorrect, try below tips provided by Audacity:
+- If the recovered projects appear to be incorrect, try the tips provided by Audacity:

 - 1. Open Help > Diagnostics > Show Log... and copy the errors shown, such as "missing data block files".